Mesquite (Prosopis species)

 Rate: 1.0 L in 60 L of diesel (or biodiesel such as Biosafe).

-Comments: Basal bark application for plants with stems less than 5 cm diameter at the base.
-Liberally spray the bark around the stem from ground level to 30 cm high, wetting thoroughly to the point of runoff.
+Comments: Basal bark plants with stems less than 5 cm diameter at the base.
+Spray the bark around the stem from ground level to 30 cm high, wetting thoroughly to the point of runoff.
 Cut stump application for plants with stems up to and over 5 cm in diameter.
-See label for information about using biodiesel.

 Withholding period: Nil